MikeCurleyCoosan/pands-project/README.md

 - **petal_width**: The petal width for each instance in cms.
 - **species**: Iris species (Iris setosa, Iris versicolor, and Iris virginica).

+Iris dataset [01](#references) used in this analysis can be found among files in this repository as iris_data.csv.

 ### ***Variable Classification***